yuriescl/dotfiles/README.md

 ```bash
 cp -r vim/.vim vim/.vimrc ~/
 ```
 Take a look at `vim/vim-shortcuts` and `vim/.vimrc`.
-The relavant stuff is in there.
+The relevant stuff is in there.

 Screenshot of my vim: